 These days, we ask far more of our windows than simply keeping the draft and rain out.

-There are three important markers of good windows – energy efficiency, durability, and cost.
+Three important markers of good windows are energy efficiency, durability, and cost.

 Let’s put the three types through their paces and see how they stack up.

 The science of heat transfer is at the heart of energy efficiency.

 Homes lose heat in the winter as the cold air outside is attracted to the warm air inside, entering through the windows.

 In summer, the cool inside air is attracted to the warm outside air – leading to a loss of cooling.
 The energy efficiency of a window gets measured in something called a U-value.
 Look for options with a lower U-value, which means that it insulates more efficiently.